o3de/o3de.org/content/docs/user-guide/assets/asset-processor/debugging.md

    AssetBuilder.exe -help
    ```

-1. You can use the debug options below.
+1. You can use the debug options below:

     * To debug a specified file, run the command below.